-Studies in Master’s Programme in Information Networks combine courses in computer science, media technology, industrial management and business with a human-centered approach.
+Studies in the Master’s Programme in Information Networks combine courses in computer science, media technology, industrial engineering and management and business with a human-centered approach.
 The programme encourages the students to construct their personal study plan in a multi-disciplinary way by offering well-structured study entities of the programme’s core substance areas.

 You can focus on one substance area, or choose to build a broader multidisciplinary combination of competences.
 The four focus areas, tracks, in the Information Networks major are: ICT in Business, Knowledge and Business Networks, Media, and User-Centered Design.

-Master of Science (Technology), 120 ECTS, degree structure consists of a major (either long or compact), a Master’s thesis, and elective studies.
+The Master of Science (Technology) degree (120 ECTS ) structure consists of a major (either long or compact), a Master’s thesis, and elective studies.
 A compact major is always supplemented with a minor.